 Conservatorship and Guardianship

 When someone is no longer able to handle his or her own financial or personal affairs, the court can appoint an individual or professional to act on behalf of the incapacitated person.
 When a minor child is involved, it is generally called a guardianship.
 When an adult needs someone, it is called a conservatorship.
-However, states define these terms differently and you need to consult an attorney in your state to determine what the law are and how they impact your situation.
+However, states define these terms differently, and you need to consult an attorney in your state to determine what the law are and how they impact your situation.

 Family and interested parties are notified of the proceedings and may testify in court.

-The petition is set for hearing and the conservatee must appear in court unless medically unable to do so.
-The judge determines, based on the petition, the investigator’s report, and any evidence taken during the hearing, whether or not the conservatorship is required and what types of special powers may be granted to the conservator.
-A court investigator visits the conservatee regularly to determine if a conservatorship is still necessary.
+The petition is set for hearing, and the conservatee must appear in court unless medically unable to do so.
+The judge determines, based on the petition, the investigator’s report, and any evidence taken during the hearing, whether or not the conservatorship is required, and what types of special powers may be granted to the conservator.
+A court investigator visits the conservatee regularly to determine whether a conservatorship is still necessary.

 Family Caregiver Alliance